raisamiksha46/Music-Website.github.io/README.md

 # MusicWebsite

-A dummy website for the Music Industry created and produced by Samiksha Rai.
+A website to hire musicians, instrumentalists, book concerts, etc.
 Includes HTML, CSS and Bootstrap.